How to become a LAME in Australia

 Training

-To become a Licenced Aircraft Maintenance Engineer in Australia you must be over 21 yrs of age and have had at least 4 yrs experience in aircraft maintenance or aircraft component maintenance.
-You must also have had at least 2 yrs experience in the category that the licence is for.
-A category is classed as Airframe (AF), Engine (Eng) or Electrical, Instrument and Radio (EI&R).
+To become a Licenced Aircraft Maintenance Engineer in Australia you must be over 18 yrs of age and have had at between 1 and 5 yrs experience in aircraft maintenance or aircraft component maintenance – depending on the licence category being applied for.
+A category is classed as B1 (Mechanical), B2 (Avionics), A (Limited Line Maintenance) or C (Administrative return to service).

 The best place to obtain that experience is through employment with an airline, the defence force or in General Aviation.